The Priest (2021 film): Plot

 Fr.
-Carmen Benedict, a parapsychologist is asked by a girl, Diya Alex, to investigate a string of suicides in a wealthy family named Alatt family.
+Carmen Benedict, a parapsychologist is asked by a girl, Diya Alex, to investigate a string of suicides in a wealthy family named the Alatt family.
 Elizabeth Alatt is the only surviving member; Fr.
 Benedict and a police officer DYSP Shekhar fix an appointment to meet her the next day to inquire about the mysterious suicides.
 However, she commits suicide that night.
 The only person with Elizabeth was Ameya Gabriel, a 11-year old orphan girl whom she picked up in Chennai.
 Ameya is a quiet, morose girl, who ran away from the orphanage.
 Ameya is sent back to the orphanage where an attempt on her life the same night warns Fr.
 Benedict and the police of a grave conspiracy, implying that she had seen Elizabeth's killer.

 Fr.
 Benedict hires some local workers to search the Alatt house.
 A strip of potent psychiatric pills is found; the pills could be prescribed only by a registered medical practitioner.
 Further investigation reveals that Elizabeth was under the treatment of Dr. Sanjay as were all the other Alatt family members who committed suicide.
 Upon questioning, Dr. Sanjay admits to brainwashing Elizabeth to commit suicide and names two other accomplices.
 The case unfolds that all three of them were members of the Alatt Trust and conspired to kill the family to gain control of the Alatt family business, money and power.
 They confess their crime and are sentenced to jail.

 It is then revealed that Diya had already died and it was her ghost that communicated with Fr.
 Benedict while she was invisible to others.
 Though the Alatt family murders are solved, Fr.
 Benedict finds a mysterious aura around Ameya, who remained tight-lipped about Elizabeth's murder and never cooperated with the police.
 Ameya always remained gloomy, sad, unhappy and foul-tempered until a new maths teacher, Jessy Cherian, joins the school.
 Jessy takes Ameya under her wing and steadily her grades and behaviour improve.
 Both of them creates a bond and liking to each other.